harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D64
 Started working on Secrets-App for Authentication Practice.
 Added Level 1 Authentication using User Registration and Login using email and password.

+### R1D65
+Contnued working on Secrets-App for Authentication Practice.
+Added Level 2 Authentication using Data Encryption and Level 3 Authentication using Hashing.